 Following the predicted existence of monopoles from spontaneous symmetry breaking mechanisms (Dirac 1931), searches have been routinely made for monopoles produced at accelerators, in cosmic rays, and bound in matter (Nakamura \& Particle Data Group 2010).
 The main strategy to search for monopoles is that monopoles will interact with their pass through matter (Fairbairn et al. 2007).
 It is suggested that monopoles with Dirac charge would typically lose energy at a rate which is thousands times larger than that expected from particles with the elementary electric charge.
 Consequently, scintillators, gas chambers and nuclear track detectors have been used in cosmic ray and collider experiments (Price et al. 1975; Cabrera 1982).
 Many efforts have been made to seek monopoles in moon rock, meteorites and sea water (Kovalik \& Kirschvink 1986; Jeon \& Longo 1995).
 Furthermore, a range of experiments about the induced nucleon decay are also employed to detect the monopoles (Kajita et al. 1985; Bartelt et al. 1987; Becker-Szendy et al. 1994; Balkanov et al. 1998; Ambrosio et al. 2002).
 Collider experiments about lower energy (Carrigan et al. 1973; Aubert et al. 1983) and high energy (Kalbfleisch et al. 2004; Abulencia et al. 2006) in hadron-hadron collisions have been employed to search for the suggested monopoles.

 In solar and stellar coronae, magnetic reconnection is an essential physical process (Cassak et al. 2008; Zhang et al. 2013).
 Vast theoretical studies of magnetic reconnection have been done to explain flares (Sturrock 1966; Hirayama 1974; Kopp \& Pneuman 1976) and filament eruptions (Shibata 1999; Antiochos et al. 1999; Lin \& Forbes 2000).
-Magnetic reconnection occurs at an X-point where anti-parallel magnetic field lines converge and reconnect, then the magnetic energy is rapidly released and converted into other forms of energy, e.g. thermal and kinetic energies (Priest \& Forbes 2000; Priest 2014).
-Many signatures of magnetic reconnection have been observed in different types of solar events, such as flares, coronal mass ejections, and solar wind (Tsuneta et al. 1992; Masuda et al. 1994; Shibata et al. 1995; Yokoyama et al. 2001; Innes et al. 2003; Sui \& Holman 2003; Asai et al. 2004; Lin et al. 2005; Gosling et al. 2007; Li \& Zhang 2009; Takasao et al. 2012; Zhang et al. 2013).
-In the magnetosphere, magnetic reconnection are also revealed by in situ measurements (Mozer et al. 2002; Phan et al. 2007; Dunlop et al. 2011).
+Magnetic reconnection occurs at an X-point where anti-parallel magnetic field lines converge and reconnect, then the magnetic energy is released and converted to other forms of energy, e.g. radiation, energetic particle acceleration, and kinetic energy of plasma (Priest \& Forbes 2000; Priest 2014).
+Many signatures of magnetic reconnection have been observed in different kinds of solar eruptions, e.g., flares and coronal mass ejections, and as well as solar winds (Tsuneta et al. 1992; Masuda et al. 1994; Shibata et al. 1995; Yokoyama et al. 2001; Innes et al. 2003; Sui \& Holman 2003; Asai et al. 2004; Lin et al. 2005; Gosling et al. 2007; Li \& Zhang 2009; Zhang et al. 2013).
+In the magnetosphere, magnetic reconnection are also revealed by in situ measurements (Phan et al. 2007; Mozer et al. 2002; Dunlop et al. 2011).
 Moreover, many experiments which are dedicated to magnetic reconnection have been carried out in laboratories under controlled conditions (Bratenahl \& Yeates 1970; Yamada et al. 1997).

 In this paper, we report new properties of magnetic reconnections and propose that the magnetic monopoles can be searched for in magnetic reconnection regions.
 We describe the observational data in Section 2.
 In Section 3, we present the results.
 The conclusions and a brief discussion are displayed in Section 4.